 - Toiletries: biodegradable soap, toothbrush, toothpaste, sanitary products

 - Quick dry towel

 - Sandals for camp

-Cold weather hiking brings its own challenges and being prepared means bringing special gear.
+Cold-weather hiking brings its challenges, and being prepared means bringing special gear.
 In addition, even if you are not expecting precipitation such as snow or freezing rain, you should be prepared for it even for shorter trips.
 Consider if the following items make sense for the weather you might encounter: